statuc30721/eks_class06_aws_arma/portainer-deployment/portainer-notes.md

 helm repo update
 ```

-3. You have three options when installing portainer, NodePort, Cloud Provider Loadbalancer nd ClusterIP with an ingress.
+3. You have three options when installing portainer, NodePort, Cloud Provider Loadbalancer and ClusterIP with an ingress.

 For this deployment we will leverage a loadbalancer to connect to portainer versus using a ingress service.